mishalmx/Game-Unlocker-BGMI-120FPS/README.md

 # Game-Unlocker-BGMI-120FPS
 ## Unlock higher FPS in games
-Fork from https://github.com/rushiranpise/game-unlocker that may or may not add 120fps support for BGMI 3.2.
+Fork from https://github.com/rushiranpise/game-unlocker that may or may not add 120fps support for BGMI 3.2. (by adding Galaxy S24 build prop values.)
 Yet to be tested.

 ## Getting Started